AshleyBilbrey/symptomspace/README.md

 - We keep logs of where people have been and when, so if someone reports themselves as positive, we can imediately psuedo contact trace and notify people via text.
 - (Anyone who reports themselves as positive is kept anonymous!)

 Thank you for looking at our project!
+From:
-Ashley Bilbery
+Ashley Bilbery,
-Karim Abou Najm
+Karim Abou Najm,
-Ian Chuang
+Ian Chuang,
-Sarah Yunair
+and Sarah Yunair.

 Notes if you want to run this yourself, and in production:
 - Replace .txt.sample files with .txt files with you own secrets!
 This includes api keys and cryptography.